m3hransh/similar_document_finder/README.md

 $ pip install --editable .
 ```
 ### Examples
-Now **docsim** should be installed in you terminal.
+Now **docsim** should be installed in your machine.
-To make sure write following command on you terminal.
+To make sure, write following command on your terminal.
+You should see the following result.
 ``` bash
 $ docsim --help